New Parent FAQ

 Use the entrance closest to Berry Road, turn right, drive through the yellow gates and park behind the school.
 Cars park in lines the full length of the parking lot.
 Please do not park behind the blue line indicating the end of each parking line; this blocks a door where students exit the building.
 The first line of cars starts closest to the church and school.
 Each new line gets closer to the fence.
 The yellow gates open 15 - 20 minutes before school ends and are closed two minutes before students are dismissed.
-If the gates are open after school has been dismissed, please stop your car; do not drive in the parking lot while the children are exiting the building.
-Once parked, you may wish to exit your vehicle to meet your child.
-If you arrive after the gates have been closed for dismissal, you must park on the street or wait behind the gates until the parking lot clears.
+If the gates are open after school has been dismissed, please stop your car; do not drive in the parking lot while children are exiting the building.
+If you arrive after the gates have been closed for dismissal, you must wait behind the gates until the parking lot clears.
 When the gates re-open, you may enter the back lot to pick-up your child.
 Please check with your child’s teacher to find the door he/she will exit.
 After all students are dismissed, students and parents are in their vehicles and the parking lot is free of children, cars will be allowed to proceed out of the parking lot one row at a time.
-Please follow the direction of the 8th grade students or staff.
+Please follow the direction of the staff.
 You will exit along the east side of the rectory where there will be two traffic duty volunteers guiding cars onto Lockwood Ave.
-The whole process usually takes less than 10 minutes.
-Afternoon parking on Lockwood Court or on Lockwood Avenue is strongly discouraged.
-It is dangerous for our students and may be a traffic violation, depending on where you park.
-Please use your hazard lights if you park on Lockwood Avenue.
+Afternoon parking on Lockwood Court is strongly discouraged and cars may not park on Lockwood Avenue.
 Half day kindergarteners may be picked up in front of the school at noon.

 Inclement Weather Schedule

 Occasionally, school is canceled or will open late due to inclement weather.
-Our automated phone system alert will call your home and mobile phones by 10:30 p.m. the night before or after 6:00 a.m. the morning of a late start.
+We will utilize email, FastDirect, the website and Facebook to contact families the night before or after 6:00 a.m. the morning of a late start.
 The message will indicate the start time of school.
-In addition to the automated phone call, you may check the school website or refer to the Buzz Book for a list of radio and TV stations to check for school closing information.
+In addition to the electronic communication, you may refer to the Buzz Book for a list of radio and TV stations to check for school closing information.

 Each morning, students watch a student and faculty produced morning show called "Wake-Up MQP!"
 The show is broadcast to each classroom.
 Students take turns serving as anchors, leading morning prayers, the Pledge of Allegiance, etc. Community and school items of interest are also featured.
 Parents are welcome to view the show in the school Boardroom.
 The show starts at 7:55 a.m. and lasts five to ten minutes.